 Brushing & Flossing with Braces

-Brushing and flossing your teeth and braces properly is important to your oral hygiene — but you are probably wondering what’s the best way to do that.
+Brushing and flossing your teeth and braces properly is important to your oral hygiene — but you are probably wondering the best way to do that.
 Let’s begin with your essential brushing tool.
-Either a soft-bristle brush or a bi-level brush (one that has shorter bristles in the middle and longer bristles at the edges) is the most effective.
+Either a soft-bristle brush or a bi-level brush (one with shorter bristles in the middle and longer bristles at the edges) is the most effective.
 Used carefully, your electric toothbrush can work just as well.
 However, make sure your electric brush is set to a moderate or low power level, and don’t let its vibrations cause the back of the brush head to hit your brackets or braces!

-In addition to regular brushing with a fluoride toothpaste for at least two minutes, you may encounter trouble cleaning the areas near and around brackets and wires.
-There are some special tools that can help!
-One option is the interdental toothbrush, or proxabrush.
+Besides regular brushing with fluoride toothpaste for at least two minutes, you may encounter trouble cleaning the areas near and around brackets and wires.
+Some special tools can help!
+One option is the interdental toothbrush or proxabrush.
 It has a small tuft of bristles that encase a flexible wire, much like a pipe cleaner.
 Use it gently and carefully to clean the narrow spaces under your wires and around your bands and brackets.

-Another option for getting the hard to reach places is the oral irrigator or “water pick.”
+Another option for getting the hard-to-reach places is the oral irrigator or “water pick.”
 This device shoots a small stream of pressurized water, which can help dislodge bits of food that become trapped in nearly impossible to reach spots in and around the brackets.
-While it’s easy to use, an oral irrigator isn’t a substitute for a toothbrush or dental floss.
-When used in conjunction with proper brushing and flossing techniques, it can be very effective.
+While it’s easy to use, an oral irrigator isn’t a substitute for a toothbrush or dental floss, but it is effective when used in conjunction with proper brushing and flossing techniques.